Kismat-adhikari/Email-url/README.md

 - ✅ No consecutive dots anywhere
 - ✅ Domain must contain at least one dot
 - ✅ Domain labels cannot start or end with hyphens
+- ✅ Domain labels max 63 characters each
 - ✅ TLD must be at least 2 characters
 - ✅ Local part max 64 characters
+- ✅ Total domain max 253 characters
-- ✅ Total email max 254 characters
+- ✅ Total email max 254
 - ✅ No spaces anywhere
 - ✅ Standard allowed characters only